 How the route runs

 The route starts and ends in Rhodes, so you can lighten your load a little by leaving unnecessary items and a clean change of clothes at the place you’ll be staying at when you arrive back (details for my recommended spot – Walkerbouts Inn – below).
 It’s doable with a fully packed bike, but its easier and more fun if you carry less.

 Navigating the South African side is fairly straightforward.
 Lesotho is not signposted that well, so I’ve added GPS coordinates to the day-by-day directions for the important points to turn.
-You’re also not going to be able to use Google maps for this one, so I’ve taken a screenshot of the route on Basecamp, and here are downloadable GPX and KML files of the route.
+You’re also not going to be able to use Google maps for this one, so I’ve taken a screenshot of the route on Garmin’s Basecamp.
+I had a GPX file too, but the dog ate it.

 Day One: Rhodes to Tiffindell